PaskLab/adastry-ui/docs/docs/get-started/subscription-plans.md

 - *premium features included*

-Any wallet account delegated to any Armada Alliance pools for at least 4 consecutive epochs will be included in this plan as long as the account remain delegated to a member pool.
+Any wallet account delegated to any Armada Alliance pool for at least 4 consecutive epochs will be included in this plan as long as the account remains delegated to a member pool.

 If the delegation streak is broken, the 4 consecutive epochs requirement will apply again.